Walter Runciman, 1st Viscount Runciman of Doxford: Opposing total war

 The Board of Trade reported in October 1914 a build-up of German shipping at Hamburg; a record 187 ships entered British ports on 15 October, meaning the war seemed to be good for business.
 He approved food for Belgian refugees.
 On 12 January 1915, he agreed to send a memo to the US government to ban all copper imports to Ireland.

-Runciman was wholly sympathetic to Lloyd George's proposal to actively intervene in union wage disputes since "men were not malingering, but worn out..."; a statement that preceded the mass employment of women in factories.
+Runciman was wholly sympathetic to Lloyd George's proposal to actively intervene in union wage disputes since "men were not malingering, but worn out...".
+The statement preceded the mass employment of women in factories.
 Runciman proposed a bill "commandeering" the armaments factories for the national war effort.
-Sitting between McKenna and Hobhouse, he announced an industrial agreement to pay a guaranteed 15% dividend plus depreciation.
+Sitting between McKenna and Hobhouse, he announced an industrial agreement to pay a guaranteed 15% dividend, plus depreciation.
 They discussed bringing German-owned dye industries into British ownership and a prohibition of coal exports.

 Runciman encouraged Kitchener at dinner to remove Sir John French from command of the British Expeditionary Force (BEF).
-They also discussed Asquith's removal, since his wife, Hilda Runciman, had called the Prime Minister "brains in aspic".
+They also discussed Asquith's removal since his wife, Hilda Runciman, had called the Prime Minister "brains in aspic".
 Runciman was against any suggestion of internment of aliens, yet they were nonetheless confined in large numbers.